Department of Educational Studies & Leadership

-The Department of Educational Leadership offers the Master of Education in School Administration and Supervision, and Administrative I Certification Program and the Doctor of Education in education leadership.
+The Department of Educational Studies & Leadership offers the Master of Education in School Administration and Supervision, and Administrative I Certification Program and the Doctor of Education in education leadership.

 These programs are designed to produce competent and caring educators who become skillful and reflective educational leaders in the schools and communities they serve.
 Opportunities are provided for candidates to clarify their personal values and goals and develop a dynamic philosophy of education.
 Candidates develop positive attitudes about lifelong learning and demonstrate an appreciation for the ethical and legal professional responsibilities of an educational leader.
 Through its course offerings, the department promotes a respect for the diversity of learners and instills in its candidates the desire to develop all learners to their maximum potential.

 Our mission is consistent with that of the University and is driven by the conceptual framework of the College of Education, which emphasizes five key areas:

 - knowledge of effective pedagogy;